 Your intentions may be for one or the other, but you have to keep an open mind!

 This is a classic birth.
 The baby starts in the womb and ends up squeezing out of a place you hold dear in your heart, then you both start crying.
 The baby is in shock, and you are mourning the destruction.

 There are a large number of phrases that you need to be aware of for natural birthing but let’s stick to the most common:

 Common Terms For a Dad To Know For a Natural Birth

-Meaning: The baby is presenting feet first instead of head first.
+Meaning: The baby is presenting feet first instead of the head.

 Translation: This is gonna hurt, worse than normal.